Tao Feng: Fist of the Lotus: Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
-In Japan, where the game was ported for release on October 23, 2003, Famitsu gave it a score of 27 out of 40.
+In Japan, where the game was ported for release on October 23, 2003, Famitsu gave it a score of all four sixes for a total of 24 out of 40.
+GamePro said that the game was "miles better than Kakuto Chojin, but it's still a few short steps behind Dead or Alive 3 and Mortal Kombat: Deadly Alliance.
+Regardless, this is a game that fighting fans should check out."